anton-k/processing-for-haskell/tutorial/FirstSteps.md

 	, procUpdate = update }
 ~~~

+We use standard Haskell functions to update all planets in the list.
+The `mapM_` to draw planets and accumulate the effects and `fmap`
+to transform all elements in the list.

-Exercise: try to add satelites.
+Exercise: try to add satellites.